 In 1917, Lenin passed through Sweden.
 This surprised me: I’d suppose he could go straight up the Baltic after crossing Germany, but it seems not.
 He was going up through neutral Sweden and then down to Petrograd via Russian-ruled Finland.
 My friends, who had a few contacts in the government, asked if he should be locked up.
 Or even assassinated – they also knew criminals.

 I thought about it and said no. Living in the 1910s even in neutral and well-governed Sweden had taught me how many of the conventional ideas of 2015 would seem dangerously radical back then.
+And how convenient it was to be a heterosexual white male when others were much worse treated.
 If I stopped the dangerous radicals of 1917 vintage getting their own state, what would that do to the world I grew up in?

 But there were other sorts of dangerous radicalism that I didn’t care for.
 In 1926, my cranky friends hosted Herman Goering.
 I was going to avoid him.
 But then I had a bright idea.